 Documentation will be reviewed by PSSC in order to determine if the application has been successful.
-PSSC will make a recommendation to IASLT Membership Committee in relation to whether the provisional member should be awarded Full membership status.
-The applicant will be notified of the outcome of the application process within 3 months of receipt of application.
-The member cannot change category to Full Member until notified to do so by IASLT.
-The ultimate decision in relation to awarding membership of IASLT rests with IASLT Board.
+PSSC will make a recommendation in relation to whether the provisional member should be awarded full membership status.
+The applicant will be notified of the outcome of the application process within 20 working days of receipt of application.
+The member cannot change category to full member until notified to do so by IASLT.
+The ultimate decision in relation to awarding membership of IASLT rests with the IASLT board.